Spankyed/chess-scape/server2/Readme.md

 ##  Run
-To run you must create a new IAM user account with administrator access for the [Serverless Framework](https://www.serverless.com/) can use AWS CLI and SDK tools.
+To run you must create a new IAM user account with administrator access so that the [Serverless Framework](https://www.serverless.com/) can use AWS CLI and SDK tools.
 Afterwards you can run the following commands:

 ### **Remote**
 Setup & configure